ekiim/odeanimate/README.md

  - `pipenv run python` will run `python` with the configuration required to use this project.
  - `pipenv run <script-name>`, will execute `script.<script-name>` from the `Pipfile`.

-No users except owner is allowed to commit to master branch.